Remo Freuler: Bologna

+Olympiacos

+On 17 August 2026, Freuler signed for Greek side Olympiacos on a free transfer.

 International career

-Freuler came through the youth setup in Switzerland before being called up to the senior squad for the first time during Switzerland's 2018 FIFA World Cup qualifying campaign.
+Freuler came through the youth setup in Switzerland before being called up to the senior squad for the first time during Switzerland's 2018 FIFA World Cup qualifying campaign in November 2016.
 He made his debut for the Nati as an 84th-minute substitute for Haris Seferovic in a 1–0 win over Latvia on 25 March 2017.

 He was included in Switzerland's 23-man squad for the 2018 FIFA World Cup in Russia, where he was an unused substitute in all four matches as the Swiss reached the round of 16.

 On 26 March 2019, Freuler scored his first goal for Switzerland in a 3–3 draw with Denmark during UEFA Euro 2020 qualifying.

 In May 2019, he played in the 2019 UEFA Nations League Finals, where his team finished fourth.

 Freuler was named in the 26-man Swiss squad for the postponed UEFA Euro 2020, where he started all five matches for the Nati.
 On 2 July 2021, in the quarter-final against Spain, he contributed the assist for Xherdan Shaqiri's equalizing goal, but was later sent off in the 77th minute following a decision many pundits thought was too harsh.
 The match ended 1–1 and went to a penalty shoot-out, in which Spain progressed to the semi-finals.

 Freuler was named in Switzerland's squad for the 2022 FIFA World Cup, making his 50th appearance for the national team and first at a World Cup finals in the team's opening match against Cameroon on 24 November 2022.
 In the team's final Group G match, he scored the winning goal of a 3–2 win against Serbia to qualify the Nati for the knockout stage.

 On 7 June 2024, Freuler was named in the Swiss squad for UEFA Euro 2024 in Germany.
 He started the team's opening match against Hungary, assisting Michel Aebischer's goal in the 3–1 win.
 In the round 16 match against Italy, he scored his first goal in the European competition in a 2–0 victory, contributing to his country's first win over their opponent since 1993.

+On 20 May 2026, Freuler was selected in the 26-man squad for the 2026 FIFA World Cup.